vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 - Directory with example JOB files to create compatible files names and autmoaticlaly record spectra on HPGe using ORTEC
     - Additionally contains linux or python? code to automatically rename files accoridngly

+## Setup Instructions

+To use the `Serial` class, follow these steps:

+#### Step 1.
+Get the Source Code

+You have several options

+- **Clone the repository (recommended):**

 ## Tutorial: Quickstart Example w/ the Serial Class

 This section provides a minimal example using the `Serial` class to demostrate the workflow.
 A more complete tutorial is available in [`example.py`](example.py).

-To use the `Serial` class:
-1. Download `serial.py` and `utils.py` from this repository and place them in the same directory as your analysis script. (give option to ssh or scp from github).
-2. Install the required Python libraries from `requirements.txt`
+Additionally the Application Programming Interface is available in .

-3. Import the necessary libraries:
+#### Step 1.
+Import the Necessary Libraries

 ```python
 from serial import Serial